AwesomesauceLabs/piglet-manual/index.md

-asset (`controller`) for playing the animations at runtime, (2) a "Static Pose" `AnimationClip` for resetting the model to its default pose, and (3) one `AnimationClip` asset for each animation from the glTF file (Figure XXX).
+asset (`controller`) for playing the animations at runtime, (2) a "Static Pose" `AnimationClip` for resetting the model to its default pose, and (3) one `AnimationClip` asset for each animation from the glTF file (@fig:animation-preview).
 The `controller` asset is not needed for previewing animations and is further explained in [Playing (Mecanim) Animations at Runtime](#playing-mecanim-animations-at-runtime).

-To preview an glTF animation in the Editor, first select the AnimationClip asset in the Project Browser window (Figure XXX).
+To preview an glTF animation in the Editor, first select the AnimationClip asset in the Project Browser window (@fig:animation-preview).
 This will cause a blank Animation Preview Area to appear in the Inspector window with the message `No model is available for preview.
 Please drag a model into this Preview Area`.
 Next, drag the prefab for the